 1 in 4 people will experience some type of mental health problem each year in England.
-Psychological therapy has been shown to help many people with Anxiety, Worry, Panic and Depression.
-Seeing a Clinical Psychologist for help with mood problems is a good first step.
+Psychological therapy has been shown to help many people with mood disorders, such as: Anxiety and Worry, Panic and Depression.

 Written by © Dr Jurai Darongkamas, Consultant Clinical Psychologist, (with over 35 years’ experience).
 The above has been written to provide a brief overview for the reader.
 It should not be used as a basis for any action until after obtaining a professional opinion about your unique difficulties, strengths, circumstances, life history, etc.